tripleo1/awesome/README.md

 ## C#

+- [BAndysc/AvaloniaVisualBasic6](https://github.com/BAndysc/AvaloniaVisualBasic6) - A recreation of the classic Visual Basic 6 IDE and language in C# with Avalonia
 - [SleepyDeb/JSharp](https://github.com/SleepyDeb/JSharp) - JSharp is a .class loader for Net Core (similar to IKVM) is based on a features remapping of JDK on .Net Core libs
 - [Teicsoft/GLADIATE](https://github.com/Teicsoft/GLADIATE) - GLADIATE is a Spectacle Fighter Card Game.
 Play with 6 unique decks and fight your way through a gauntlet of foes.
 Not only do you need to fight to survive, but also pull of combos to maximise your spectacle points and please the crowd.
 - [autofac/Autofac](https://github.com/autofac/Autofac) - An addictive .NET IoC container